Andrea Aromatico: Alchimia: l'oro della conoscenza

 The Alchemist Discovering Phosphorus, cover image for Italian and French editions.

 The Alchemists by Pietro Longhi, cover image for US edition.

-Illustration in Johann Daniel Mylius's Opus Medico-Chymicum (section "Basilica Philosophica"), engraved by Matthäus Merian, cover image for US edition.

 The book Alchimia: l'oro della conoscenza (lit.
 'Alchemy: The Gold of Knowledge') is part of an Italian collection "Universale Electa/Gallimard", published by Electa/Gallimard in 1996 in their Storia e civiltà series.
 The French edition—Alchimie, le grand secret—published by Éditions Gallimard, came out in the same year, but Gallimard shortened the "Documents" section at the back of the book.
 The English edition, entitled Alchemy: The Great Secret, is based on the French instead of the original Italian, was released in the United States in 2000, distributed by Harry N. Abrams in the "Abrams Discoveries" series.
 It is a pint-sized coffee table book, replete with colour plates, all well reproduced, with useful information in the captions.
 There are three chapters: I, "The Concept of Alchemy" (Lo spirito e la materia); II, "The Theory of Alchemy" (I maestri e la grande ricerca); III, "The Practice of Alchemy" (Il fuoco e la pietra filosofale).
 These are followed by a section of five "Documents" (Italian edition has ten (Note: The "Documents" section (Testimonianze e documenti) of Italian edition contains: 1, Genesi di un nome; 2, I miti delle origini; 3, I Maestri arabi; 4, L'Europa cristiana e l'età d'oro; 5, L'inizio della fine; 6, La clandestinità; 7, L'alchimia oggi; 8, Incontri eccellenti; 9, Dal caos alla luce; 10, Alchimia & Co. and a Tavola dei simboli alchemici (Table of alchemical symbols).)), which are excerpts taken from well-known texts on alchemy: 1, The earliest sources; 2, The medieval mystics and scientists; 3, The triumph of Hermetism in the Renaissance; 4, Alchemy in the modern era; 5, Alchemy in literature.
 There is a list of further reading, where is also included a number of English sources.
 The book closes with a list of illustrations and an index.
 It is the only work by Andrea Aromatico which has been translated into English, and other translations including Japanese, Polish, South Korean, Spanish and simplified Chinese, all of which are based on the French version.